hyperledger/besu-docs/docs/Tutorials/Private-Network/Create-Private-Clique-Network.md

 ---
-description: Hyperledger Besu private network using the Clique (Proof of Authority) consensus protocol
+description: Hyperledger Besu private network using the Clique (proof of authority) consensus protocol
 ---

-# Create a private network using the Clique (Proof of Authority) consensus protocol
+# Create a private network using the Clique (proof of authority) consensus protocol

 A private network provides a configurable network for testing.
-This private network uses the [Clique (Proof of Authority) consensus protocol].
+This private network uses the [Clique (proof of authority) consensus protocol].

 !!!important